 It is advisable to do a strand test to see the results of hydrogen peroxide on your hair – since everyone’s hair is different

 To do this, snip a small section of hair from your crown and tie it with a thread or tape before applying 3% hydrogen peroxide with cotton ball .
 Allow the peroxide to sit in for 30 minutes before rinsing it with cold water.

 3% hydrogen peroxide solution is generally recommended as a higher concentration can lead to hair loss and damage.

 3. Bleach the hair safely

-If you like the results achieved from the strand test, it is time to apply the peroxide on your entire hair.
-Using a spray bottle gives the best results if entire head is to be lightened but if you wan to give your hair natural highlights, you should consider using cotton balls to apply the peroxide.
+If you like the results achieved from the strand test, it is time to apply the peroxide to your hair.
+Using a spray bottle gives the best results if entire head is to be lightened but if you want to give your hair natural highlights, you should consider using cotton balls to apply the peroxide.

 Start by combing the hair and section it off into small parts using claw clips.
 With a towel tied around your shoulders and neck, apply the hydrogen peroxide to the clipped hair sections one at a time.